 England’s Matt Wallace finished 36 holes without an unmarried bogey to take a one-shot lead on a weather-affected 2d day of the British Masters on Friday.

-Wallace accompanied up a gap round seven-under-par 65 with a strong 67 to move to 12-underneath basic with a narrow advantage over fellow Englishman Ross Fisher, Swede Niklas Lemke, Belgian Thomas Detry, and Scot Richie Ramsay.
+Wallace accompanied a gap round seven-under-par 65 with a strong 67 to move to 12-underneath basic with a narrow advantage over fellow Englishman Ross Fisher, Swede Niklas Lemke, Belgian Thomas Detry, and Scot Richie Ramsay.

-The play was delayed by an hour and 12 mins because of the threat of lightning at Hillside Golf Club; however, gentle conditions and very little wind meant numerous gamers ought to threaten the course report of 63 recorded via Matthew Jordan within the starting round.
+The play was delayed by an hour and 12 minutes because of the threat of lightning at Hillside Golf Club; however, gentle conditions and very little wind meant numerous gamers ought to threaten the course report of 63 recorded via Matthew Jordan within the starting round.

 Starting at the back of 9, Wallace constantly started with birdies at the eleventh hollow and 17th.